Free consultation 402-431-9000

 Distracted driving accidents are common.
 In 2018 alone, this type of negligence took 2,841 lives in the US – 605 of which were vehicle passengers.
 After an accident that gives you injuries or property damages, call the police for a thorough investigation.
 The police can search for clues and evidence of distracted driving, such as a lack of tire marks on the ground that shows the person behind the wheel was not looking at the road before striking you.
 The police can also interview other people involved in the wreck, including passengers.

 If an investigation finds evidence that someone else caused the crash, such as a passenger, that person could bear at least partial liability for damages.
-Detracting a driver’s attention from the road by chatting, shouting, arguing, taking photos, hitting or telling the driver to look at something could point to passenger liability if the distraction caused the accident.
-Passengers have a responsibility to be considerate of the safety of the driver, others in the vehicle and others on the roadway.
-Distracting a driver from the task of driving could make the passenger liable for a related crash.
+When an accident occurs, taking a driver’s attention from the road by chatting, shouting, arguing, taking photos, hitting, or telling the driver to look at something could point to passenger liability if the distraction caused the accident.
+Passengers have a responsibility to be considerate of the safety of the driver, others in the vehicle, and others on the roadway.
+Activities and interactions with passengers that distract drivers could make the passenger liable for a related crash.

-Although less common than holding only a driver liable, it is possible to hold a passenger partially responsible for causing a distracted driving car accident.
+Although less common than holding only a driver liable, it is possible to hold a passenger partially responsible for causing a distracted driving car accident, which can significantly impact a personal injury case.
 In Nebraska, a joint and several liability law will preside over cases involving multiple defendants.
 This law states that the courts can assign fault for an accident to multiple defendants by giving each a percentage of fault.
 The percentages of fault assigned to all parties must total either 100% or 0%.

 Attorney Robert M Knowles